b-desconocido/Anycubic-Mega-TFT-Resource-Converter/README.md

 # Anycubic-Mega-TFT-Resource-Converter

-This tool converts BMPDATA.BIN and TABLE.BIN to TMP images and vise versa.
+This tool converts BMPDATA.BIN and TABLE.BIN to BMP images and vise versa.
 It allows you to edit images on Anycubic i3 Mega / Mega-S TFT display:
 - add translation
 - modify backgorunds
 - create "themes"